ivanvorobei/SPLarkController/README.md

 ### Manually

+If you prefer not to use any of the aforementioned dependency managers, you can integrate `SPLarkController` into your project manually.
 Put `Source/SPLarkController` folder in your Xcode project.
 Make sure to enable `Copy items if needed` and `Create groups`.

-## How to use
+## Usage

 Create controller and call func `presentAsLark`: